lzptr/VS_Code_ROS/README.md

   ![alt text](docs/addWS.png)

-- Select the catkin root folder (in my case catkin_ws)
+- Select the catkin root folder (in my case catkin_ws), or in a multi-root setup select the ROS package folder you wan't to debug
 - Switch to the debug tab.
 VS Code automatically detects all launch configurations inside your new workspace
 - Set your breakpoints, select a configuration and start debugging
 - Repeat for every node you want to debug